aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/store/store.md

 ### Create a store

 Remember that there is **only one single store** in a Redux application.
+To create a producer, what you need is reducer.